Noise sensitivity of random walks on groups: Introduction

 \section{Introduction}

 Physically, noise is a non-significant perturbation of an observation.
-In signal theory, noise is an unintentionnal perturbation of a message.
+In signal theory, noise is an unintentional perturbation of a message.
 Noise is an inherent phenomenon to physical observations and to communication.
 Its influence on a channel capacity was already taken into account by Shannon in his mathematical theory of communication~\cite{Shannon}.

 In probability theory, the noise of an event $E(x_1,\dots,x_n)$ (i.e. a Boolean function) depending on a large number of variables can be modeled as the effect of replacing a (small) proportion $\r\in (0,1)$ of the variables by random entries.
-An event is \emph{noise sensitive} if the realization of $E$ gives no (or very little) information on its realization for corresponding noised entries.
+An event is \emph{noise sensitive} if the realisation of $E$ gives no (or very little) information on what happens when the entries are perturbed by noise.
 For instance in bond percolation at critical probability $\frac{1}{2}$, having a left-right crossing on an $n\times n$ square lattice is a noise sensitive event \cite{BKS,GPS10}.
 On the contrary, (weighted) majority functions are noise stable \cite{BKS}.
 The effect of noise in percolation and voting games has been widely studied over the last decades.
 We refer to \cite{BKS,GarbanSteiff,GPS10,Kalai2} and references therein for more on these topics.

 In the present paper we investigate sensitivity to noise of random walks on groups.
-A random walk on a group $G$ is a sequence of products $X_n=s_1\dots s_n$ of independant variables $s_i$ following identical distribution $\mu$.
-Given such a product $X_n$, we can noise it by resampling independantly each increment $s_i$ with a probability $\r \in (0,1)$, this provides a new variable $Y_n^\r$ depending on $X_n$.
+A random walk on a group $G$ is a sequence of products $X_n=s_1\dots s_n$ of independent variables $s_i$ following identical distribution $\mu$.
+Given such a product $X_n$, we can noise it by resampling independently each increment $s_i$ with a probability $\r \in (0,1)$, this provides a new variable $Y_n^\r$ depending on $X_n$.
 In the Cayley graph, the original word~$X_n$ can be interpreted as a sequence of instructions for a moving particule and~$Y_n^\r$ as the effective trajectory if instructions are misread with probability~$\r$.